Detention of Mahmoud Khalil: Trump administration actions

 While campaigning for a second term as U.S. president, Trump consistently said he would cancel the visas of international students who take part in pro-Palestinian protests.
 At a rally on October 16, 2023, he said, "Under the Trump administration, we will revoke the student visas of radical, anti-American and antisemitic foreigners at our colleges and universities, and we will send them straight back home".

 After taking office, Trump signed Executive Order 14188 on January 29, 2025.
 Among other things, the order singles out institutions of higher education and calls for the deportation of students with visas who have broken laws during any anti-Israel protest since the October 7 attacks.

 On March 4, 2025, Trump said federal funding would stop for any school "that allows illegal protests", that "agitators" would be imprisoned or deported, and that American students would be expelled or arrested.
 The U.S. State Department said it would use artificial intelligence to review thousands of student visa holders' social media accounts as well as news reports of demonstrations to identify foreign nationals allegedly engaging in antisemitism as part of the new "catch and revoke" policy.

+Letter dated March 13, 2025 to Columbia University interim president Katrina Armstrong and co-chairs of the board of trustees David Greenwald and Claire Shipman containing the Trump administration's list of demands.

 Khalil's arrest occurred during a period of heightened federal scrutiny of Columbia University.
 The day before the arrest, the Trump administration canceled approximately $400 million in federal grants and contracts to Columbia, citing an alleged failure to protect Jewish students from antisemitic harassment on campus.
 Columbia said it was reviewing the government's actions and remained committed to combating antisemitism while ensuring its community's safety and well-being.
 The administration subsequently wrote to 60 other universities "under investigation for Title VI violations relating to antisemitic harassment and discrimination" to warn them of potential penalties.

 On March 10, the White House's official social media accounts posted a taunting picture of Khalil with the caption "SHALOM, MAHMOUD".
 In a statement on March 11, Trump said of Khalil and other pro-Palestine protesters: "If you support terrorism, including the slaughtering of innocent men, women, and children, your presence is contrary to our national and foreign policy interests, and you are not welcome here", and "I think we ought to get them all out of the country.
 They're troublemakers, they're agitators, they don't love our country."